NSHipster/articles/2012-11-12-valuetransformer.md

 The second reason has less to do with iOS than the Objective-C runtime itself.
-With the introduction of blocks, it got a whole lot easier to pass behavior between objects --- significantly easier than, say `NSValueTransformer` or `NSInvocation`.
+With the introduction of blocks, it got a whole lot easier to pass behavior between objects --- significantly easier than, say `ValueTransformer` or `NSInvocation`.
-So even if iOS were to get bindings tomorrow, it's unclear whether `NSValueTransformer` would play a significant role this time around.
+So even if iOS were to get bindings tomorrow, it's unclear whether `ValueTransformer` would play a significant role this time around.

 But you know what?
-`NSValueTransformer` might just be ripe for a comeback.
+`ValueTransformer` might just be ripe for a comeback.
 With a little bit of re-tooling and some recontextualization, this blast from the past could be the next big thing in your application.

 ---

-`NSValueTransformer` is an abstract class that transforms one value into another.
+`ValueTransformer` is an abstract class that transforms one value into another.
 A transformation specifies what kinds of input values can be handled and whether it supports reversible transformations.